-[12] Admissibility was also discussed by the Tribunal in similar terms in Soares v.
+[11] Admissibility was also discussed by the Tribunal in similar terms in Soares v.
 Canada (Canada Border Services Agency), 2013 CART 39, Salim v.
 Canada (Canada Border Services Agency), 2014 CART 18, Asare v.
 Canada (Canada Border Services Agency), 2014 CART 37, Ajibowu v.
 Canada (Canada Border Services Agency), 2014 CART 38, Wen v.
 Canada (Canada Border Services Agency), 2014 CART 38, Wen v.
-Canada (Canada Border Services Agency), 2014 CART 39.
+Canada (Canada Border Services Agency), 2014 CART 39, 2014 CART 39.

-[13] Under the Tribunal's New Rules, which came into force on May 8, 2015, the Tribunal is now required, before it proceeds to a full hearing of a matter, to issue a written decision on the admissibility of a request for the review of a facts underlying a Notice of Violation pursuant to section 32 of the Tribunal's New Rules.
+[12] Under the Tribunal's New Rules, which came into force on May 8, 2015, the Tribunal is now required, before it proceeds to a full hearing of a matter, to issue a written decision on the admissibility of a request for the review of a facts underlying a Notice of Violation pursuant to section 32 of the Tribunal's New Rules.

-[14] In coming to its decision on admissibility, the Tribunal will consider, among other things, the sufficiency of the reasons advanced by the applicant for the request.
+[13] In coming to its decision on admissibility, the Tribunal will consider, among other things, the sufficiency of the reasons advanced by the applicant for the request.
 However, the Tribunal cannot consider defences that are not allowed under subsection 18(1) of the AMP Act.
-If there are no reasons, from the materials filed by the parties, pursuant to sections 30 and 31 of the Tribunal's New Rules, upon which the applicant could possibly succeed, then the Tribunal will declare the request for review inadmissible.
+If there are no reasons, from the materials filed by the parties pursuant to sections 30 and 31 of the Tribunal's New Rules, upon which the applicant could possibly succeed, then the Tribunal will declare the request for review inadmissible.
 The Tribunal made such a finding most recently with respect to a request for review of a Minister's Decision in Stracinski v.
-(Minister of Public Safety and Emergency Preparedness), 2015 CART 11.
+(Minister of Public Safety and Emergency Preparedness), 2015 CART 11, and with respect to a request for review of a notice of violation in Steele v.
+Canada Border Services Agency, 2015 CART 12.

-[15] In the present case, the Tribunal has, on at least two occasions, explained to Steele that she must present reasons in her Request for Review that would meet a threshold of providing some permitted basis upon which the validity of the Notice of Violation might be challenged.
-Steele was also informed of the consequences should she fail to provide details as to why she claimed the Notice of Violation was invalid.
-However, in her sparse correspondence with the Tribunal, Steele presented only the following information:
+[14] In the present case, the Tribunal has, on at least two occasions, explained to Seepaul that she must present reasons in her Request for Review that would meet a threshold of providing some permitted basis upon which the validity of the Notice of Violation might be challenged.
+Seepaul was also informed of the consequences should she fail to provide details as to why she claimed the Notice of Violation was invalid.
+However, in her sparse correspondence with the Tribunal, Seepaul presented no information or reasons in support of her request.